 5. Recurring Leaks

 If you've had multiple leaks repaired in different areas, your roof is telling you something.
 Repeated leaks often mean the entire roofing system needs replacement.
+Learn more about when repair makes sense vs. when it doesn't.